 - Clean the shaft with LPS Instant Super Cleaner (LPS Part # 00720). - Slide the taper ring in place by mating the radius of the taper ring to the radius of the shaft.
 The tapered side of the taper ring should be facing the plug. - Slide the release ring onto the shaft making sure that the tapered surface on the release ring mates against the tapered surface on the tapered ring so as to provide complete surface contact of the taper ring on the side facing the release ring. - The angle on the release ring and taper ring must match.
 Always replace them in pairs to ensure a correct fit. - Any fasteners installed in a release ring must be installed with Loc-tite thread locker 242.
-If a fastener is removed from a release ring for any reason after being tightened, the fastener should be replaced with a new fastener. - A light coat of anti-seize can be applied inside the shaft sleeve but extreme care should be taken to prevent anti-seize from contacting the faces of the release ring, shaft sleeve, impeller contacting face, and the shaft shoulder.
+If a fastener is removed from a release ring for any reason after being tightened, the fastener should be replaced with a new fastener. - A light coat of anti-seize can be applied inside the shaft sleeve. - Do not allow anti-seize from contacting the faces of the release ring, shaft sleeve, impeller contacting face, and the shaft shoulder.
 Lubrication of the release ring, shaft sleeve, impeller contacting face, and the shaft shoulder may result in overloading and breakage of the shaft. - When installing the shaft sleeve, stop when the release ring face and the shaft sleeve face are approximately 1 " apart.
 Inspect the faces to be sure they are still clean and free from grease.
-If grease is present, the faces must be cleaned before the sleeve is slid into place. - As the shaft sleeve is pushed into position the o-ring will be completely forced into the sleeve recess.
+If grease is present, the faces must be cleaned before the sleeve is slid into place. - In many cases, there will be an o-ring which must be placed on the shaft first.
+As the shaft sleeve is pushed into position the o-ring will be completely forced into the sleeve recess.